Teaching you how to understand saddle fit!

-* We always have fitting demos from these saddle makers (just the models/trees that we find work better) in stock to ride and try.
-We also often have consignments in these models too.
+* We always have fitting demos and consignments from these saddle makers (just the models/trees that we find work best) in stock to ride and try.

-Allegany Mountain Trail Saddles - Western & Endurance*
+Allegany Mountain Trail Saddles - 9 trees, Western & Endurance*

 Skyrider Saddle - Endurance or Western*

-Specialized / TW - Adjustable Endurance & Western & Plantation models*
+Specialized / TW - Adjustable Endurance & Western models*

 Black Rhino, About the Horse - Western & Endurance, used only

-There are several small and very good saddle makers who make western saddles to template for your horse (JJ Maxwell Saddles, Legacy Saddlery, Andy Knight, Jeremiah Johnson Flying W Saddlery, etc.), due to production time, cost and/or weight, we don't stock them.
+There are several small and very good saddle makers who make western saddles to order for your horse (JJ Maxwell Saddles, Andy Knight, Jeremiah Johnson Flying W, etc.), due to production time, cost and/or weight, we don't stock them.
 But we do keep a list of used ones that we know of for sale.

 Our English favorites are:

-Bates - Adjustable Endurace & Dressage models, used only*
+Bates / Wintec - Adjustable Endurace & Dressage models*

 Duett Saddles - Trail & Dressage*